 Born in Sydney in 1983, Angus had a passion for art and drawing from an early age.
-After completing a 3-year graphic design degree in Sydney in 2005 Angus' career in the arts began when he started work as a graphic designer.
-He went on to work as a traditional mural painter and in 2007 started a Fine Arts degree at The National Art School.
-This saw the beginning of his passion for the fine arts and, specifically, printmaking.
+After completing a graphic design degree at Enmore Design Centre in 2004, Angus found work as a graphic designer before starting a mural painting business in 2006.
+In 2007, Angus started a Fine Arts degree at The National Art School, which saw the beginning of his passion for fine arts and, specifically, printmaking and drawing.
 Angus graduated in 2010 with a major in Printmaking, winning several awards.
 One of these awards, a selected graduate’s show, marked the beginning of his relationship with ‘Australian Galleries’ who he now finds full-time representation with.

-Angus exhibits his work regularly as well as teaching printmaking and drawing at the National Art School and other institutions around Australia.
+Angus exhibits his work regularly as well as having an ongoing role teaching printmaking and drawing at The National Art School in Sydney to both public-program and bachelor degree students.
+Angus has worked as an archeological illustrator in Greece, a natural-history illustration tutor in various Australian museums, as well as spending considerable time working alongside indigenous artists in remote areas of Australia's Northern Territory.
 Angus work can be found in the collection of The National Gallery of Australia, The Art Gallery of NSW, The National Art School, Australian Galleries Sydney and Melbourne as well as private collectors.

 “Nature holds the beautiful, for the artist who has sought to extract it.
 Thus, beauty lies even in humble, perhaps ugly things, and the ideal, which bypasses or improves on nature, may not be truly beautiful in the end.”

 Albrecht Durer (1471 - 1528)